-Post-traumatic stress disorder (PTSD) is a term that we often hear associated with members of the military or police officers.
-After World Wars I and II, “shell shock” and “combat fatigue” were used to describe the signs associated with PTSD in servicemen before it was diagnosed as such.
-However, PTSD is not something that is limited to combat veterans.
+Post-traumatic stress disorder (PTSD) used to be a term mostly associated with military or police officers.
+After World Wars I and II, “shell shock” and “combat fatigue” were used to describe the signs associated with PTSD before it was diagnosed as such.
+However, PTSD is not limited to combat veterans.
 It is a condition that can affect anyone who has witnessed or experienced a traumatic event.
-In fact, over 7.7 million Americans suffer from PTSD, and that number does not include undiagnosed cases or children with PTSD.
-Many times, living with undiagnosed PTSD can lead to self-medicating with substances, and eventually addiction.
-At Oceanfront Recovery, PTSD is just one of the many mental health disorders we can help you address at our mental health treatment center in Laguna Beach, CA. Seeking help from our PTSD treatment program is the first step to living a life free of addiction.
+Millions of Americans have PTSD, and that number does not include undiagnosed cases or children with PTSD.
+Many times, living with undiagnosed PTSD can lead to self-medicating with substances like drugs or alcohol.
+This greatly increases the risk of developing a substance use disorder or addiction.

-What is PTSD?
+What Is PTSD?

 Symptoms of PTSD